pascallanger/DIY-Multiprotocol-TX-Module/BootLoaders/README.md

 # Arduino IDE board definitions for Multi 4-in-1
 Board definitions are available for the Atmega328p, STM32, and OrangeRX modules.
 The board definitions make it easier to compile and install the multiprotocol module firmware.

+**Note:** The Orange RX module is now included in the **Multi 4-in-1 AVR Boards** package, it no longer has a dedicated package.
+If you have the dedicated OrangeRX package installed you should remove it and install the most recent AVR package (v1.0.2 or newer).

 ## Installing
 The board definitions are installed using the Arduino IDE Boards Manager.